louketo/louketo-proxy/README.md

 #### **Session Only Cookies**

-By default the access and refresh cookies are session only and disposed of on broswer close; you can disable this feature via the `--enable-session-cookies` option.
+By default the access and refresh cookies are session only and disposed of on browser close; you can disable this feature via the `--enable-session-cookies` option.

 #### **Forward Signing Proxy**

 Forward signing provides a mechanism for authentication and authorization between services using tokens issued from the IDp.
-When operating with in the mode the proxy will automatically acquire an access token (handling the refreshing or logins on your behalf) and tag outbound requests with a Authorization header.
+When operating in this mode the proxy will automatically acquire an access token (handling the refreshing or logins on your behalf) and tag outbound requests with a Authorization header.
 You can control which domains are tagged with the --forwarding-domains option.
 Note, this option use a **contains** comparison on domains.
 So, if you wanted to match all domains under *.svc.cluster.local can and simply use: --forwarding-domain=svc.cluster.local.

 At present the service performs a login using oauth client_credentials grant type, so your IDp service must support direct (username/password) logins.